komoju/komoju-woocommerce/docs/en/komoju/benefits.md

 Our plugin is fully PCI-DSS compliant, so you do not need to worry about regulations and cardholder safety.
 With 3D-Secure 2.0, you can be rest assured that your payments are secured and authenticated.

-You can accept payments with digital wallets such as Alipay, WeChat Pay, PayPay, LINE Pay, Toss, PAYCO, GrabPay, Doku, OVO and many more.
+You can accept payments with digital wallets such as Alipay, WeChat Pay, PayPay, Toss, PAYCO, GrabPay, Doku, OVO and many more.
 Payments with digital wallets give your customers a customised, trusted and convenient payment option.

 We support businesses that are conducting business cross-border.
 For the majority of the payment methods we do not require a local entity or bank account.
 Accept payments wherever you're located, and ship your products worldwide.